mbask/fertplan/README.md

   - **\(f_{N,f}\)** Residual nitrogen from previous organic fertilizations, if ever performed.
-If this is the case than the N supply in soil depends on the time since last fertilization, the type and quantity of organic fertilization perfomed
+If this is the case than the N supply in soil depends on the time since last fertilization, the type and quantity of organic fertilization performed
   - **\(f_{N,g}\)** Nitrogen supply from atmospheric depositions and from N-fixing bacteria.
 Yearly availability is estimated to be 20 kg/ha in levelled crops close to urban settlements.
 This figure has